swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

-# Chapter 3: Initialize Git and DVC for local training
+# Chapter 3 - Initialize Git and DVC for local training

 ## Introduction

-Now that you have a good understanding of the experiment, it's time to streamline the code and data sharing process.
-To enable efficient tracking of code changes and ensure reproducibility, you will create a [:simple-git: Git](../tools.md) repository.
+Now that you have a good understanding of the experiment, it's time to improve the code and data sharing process.
+To share the codebase, you will create a [:simple-git: Git](../tools.md) repository.

 However, when it comes to managing large files, Git has some limitations.